 - establish sustainable collaborations between clinical teams and model system research teams to conduct outstanding research that will attract further competitive funding support.

-The clinical team that discovered a novel gene or clinical significant variant that requires functional evaluation will submit a Connection application with all the required information.
-Applications are assessed by a Clinical Review Panel, followed by a search of the Network Registry to identify the best-match model systems research team.
-While funding for connection projects is currently not available, the Scientific Review Panel will invite the connected teams to submit an ‘Acceptance’ application expressing their interest to undertake function work using their own resources.
-On a positive response from the teams, the Panel will recommend establishing the connection with an agreement on the condition of the collaboration, which will be considered for acceptance by the combined teams.
-When Network Catalyst funding is available, the combined teams will be established, with the Network, and agree to the funding contract incorporating the scope of work and the conditions of the award.
+The clinical team that discovers a novel gene or potentially clinically significant variant that requires functional evaluation will submit a Connection application with all the required information.
+Applications assessed and approved by a Clinical Review Panel will trigger a search of the Network Registry to identify the best-matched model systems research team.
+While funding for connection projects is not currently available, the Scientific Review Panel will invite the connected teams to submit an ‘Acceptance’ application expressing their interest to undertake functional work using their own resources.
+On a positive response from the teams, the Panel will recommend the establishment of the connection with an agreement on the condition of the collaboration, which will be considered for acceptance by the combined teams.
+When Network Catalyst funding is available, the combined teams will be established, and agreement sought around the funding contract, the scope of work and the conditions of the award.

 The Network has no formal requirement for prior partnership.
 Applications are welcomed from pre-existing or newly formed teams of clinicians and model system investigators who share an interest in pursuing disease gene discovery or validating variants of unknown significance.
 The Network also welcomes proposals from other organizations such as rare disease foundations who are interested in funding Catalyst Grants in targeted areas. [contact us at: email@example.com]